envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/step3.md

 The backend configuration defines the load balancer configuration to handle the incoming traffic.
-In this configuration example, three nodes have been defined in a round-robin fashion.
+In this configuration example, two nodes have been defined in a round-robin fashion.

 <pre class="file">
 backend nodes